dchege711/programming_challenges/advent-of-code/2024/AoC2024/11-plutonian-pebbles/11-plutonian-pebbles.md

   highlight="cs"
   id="PlutonianPebbles.Common.cs" >}}

+{{% comment %}}

+Good job to `Claude Sonnet 4.5` for pointing the DP approach below.
+I was pleasantly surprised that it generated the DP solution in one shot and passed all the tests.
+That said, I deleted the generated and tried to implement it myself as an exercise.
+The model was better at this than me on this one.

+{{% /comment %}}

 Alternatively, we can count the number of stones in each blink.
 This offers more memory efficiency because \\(N\\) stones with the same value are represented compactly -- the full array is never expanded.
 The compact representation also avoids repeated computation.
 Caching in this case doesn't help because we never encounter the same sub-problem twice given that we're considering blinks in lockstep.

+{{% comment %}}

+Be on the lookout for such cases.
+Maintaining a cache and recursing has more moving parts.
+Is there usually an iterative approach that traverses the problem space more efficiently, and using an explicit cache is often a crutch for inefficient traversal?

+{{% /comment %}}

 {{< readfile
   file="content/computer-science/programming-challenges/advent-of-code/2024/AoC2024/11-plutonian-pebbles/PlutonianPebbles.DP.cs"